tusen-ai/naive-ui/src/select/demos/enUS/custom-option.demo.md

 # Custom Option Render

-After considerable consideration, I decided to drop the slot API for rendering.
-However, using `render-label`, `style`, and/or `class` properties you can do almost anything.
+After much deliberation, I decided to drop the slot API for rendering options; however, using `render-label`, `style`, and/or `class` properties you can do almost anything.

 ```html
 <n-select :options="options" :render-label="renderLabel" />